Murder of Sharon Lee Gallegos: Funeral

-The funeral of the unidentified child was conducted on August 10, 1960.
-She was laid to rest in Mountain View Cemetery, with the campaign for funds to provide a dignified burial—as opposed to anonymous interment inside a pauper's grave—being spearheaded by local talk radio announcer Dave Palladin.
+The funeral of the unidentified child was conducted on August 10, 1960, in Mountain View Cemetery.
+Local radio announcer Dave Palladin organized a campaign to raise funds to provide a dignified burial (as opposed to anonymous interment inside a pauper's grave).
 In interviews, Palladin stated his primary motivation was that he found the thought of a "little girl buried in Boot Hill" as being "insufferable" to him; adding his insistence that the child received a decent Christian burial.
 Prior to her funeral, the child had become colloquially known within and around Yavapai County as "Little Miss Nobody"—a name which remained affixed until her 2022 identification.

 The funeral service for Little Miss Nobody was conducted at the Congregational Church in Prescott, Arizona, and was officiated by Dr. Charles Franklin Parker, with over 70 mourners in attendance.
 At this service, a placard was placed upon Little Miss Nobody's pale blue casket, with the inscription reading: "God's little child, date of birth unknown, date of death unknown."
 (Note: Among the several messages of condolence for Little Miss Nobody placed among the floral arrangements around her casket, one anonymous writer had written a note stating: 'Forgive us, child, for the weakness of men and, in turn, when in your final home, pray for us.')
 Her headstone is inscribed with a section of a quote from St. Matthew, which reads, "Blessed are the Pure in Heart."

 During the eulogy at the funeral of Little Miss Nobody, Dr. Parker recited a poem entitled "For a Little Girl Unknown" before addressing those in attendance with a speech in which he stated: "Here is a little wanderer who has been in our midst.
 We don't know her name; we can only guess her age.
 It occurs to me we may not know, but God knows.
 There are no unknowns, no orphans in God's world. ...
 She doesn't need a name today.
 She has the name of an angel somewhere in eternity ... we may never know the why's and wherefores, but, somewhere, someone is going to be watching the paper to learn what happened to a little girl left on the desert.
 If there has been a misdeed, probably a disquieted conscience will go on and on."
 (Note: Within the eulogy he recited at the funeral for Little Miss Nobody, Dr. Parker predicted that the identity of this child would never be known.)

 "Any detail, no matter how small [it may seem], is important in the quest to determine this child’s identity."

 — Yavapai County Sheriff's Office, addressing the media following the release of the composite drawing of how Little Miss Nobody may have looked in life.
 March 2018.

 2018 Forensic facial reconstruction of Gallegos, created by the National Center for Missing & Exploited Children.